Sutherland Hebe

 Companion Plants Podocarpus (Podocarpus macrophyllus); Heavenly Bamboo (Nandina); Russian Sage (Perovskia); Agapanthus (Agapanthus); Bottlebrush (Callistemon); Loropetalum (Loropetalum); Blue Oat Grass (Heliotrichon)

-Care Provide average, acidic, loose, well-drained soil; does not tolerate heavy, wet soils.
+Care Instructions Provide average, acidic, loose, well-drained soil; does not tolerate heavy, wet soils.
 Thrives in cool coastal areas; shelter from harsh sun exposures in hotter regions.
 Water deeply, regularly in first growing season to establish an extensive root system.
 Fertilize in early spring.
 For a semi-formal appearance, prune annually after flowering.

 About Us